ivalab/AffKpNet/README.md

 Ruinian Xu, Fu-Jen Chu, Chao Tang, Weiyu Liu and Patricio A. Vela

 ## Description of Contents
-This repository is for reproduce the work of An Affordance keypoint Detction Network for Robot Manipulation.
+This repository is for reproducing the work of An Affordance keypoint Detction Network for Robot Manipulation.
+In order to run every component, you will need several markdown files to go through.
+The []()

 ## Table of Contents
 - [Introduction](#Introduction)